cjus/node-neo4j-presentation/presentation/script.md

 <img src="Leonhard_Euler.jpg" width="200"/>

-In 1736, from his home in Saint Petersburg, Euler turned his attention to a problem which was much talked about by the people of the nearby town of Königsberg - which is now Kaliningrad in Russia.
-During a time of great prosperity the people of Königsberg created seven bridges across the Pregel River to connect two large islands with the surrounding land.
+In 1736, from his home in Saint Petersburg, Euler turned his attention to a problem which was much talked about by the people of the nearby town of Königsberg - which is now the city of Kaliningrad in Russia.
+During a time of great prosperity the people of Königsberg created seven bridges across the Pregel River to connect two large islands with the surrounding landscape.

 The people of Königsberg pondered whether it was possible to cross the seven bridges without crossing one twice.

 In a short paper, Euler offered a proof that such a path could not exist.
 Don't worry we wont get into the proof here.
-For this discussion it isn't the proof that we're interested in but rather the way in which Euler approached the problem.
+For this discussion it isn't the proof that we're interested in, but rather the way in which Euler approached the problem.

 Euler represented the land masses as vertices and used links to represents the bridges.
 He then labeled each vertex with a letter from A to D. That is believed to be the first example of a topology being represented as a graph.